gomesdigital/airplonk/README.md

 to start.

 ## Demo
+AirPlonk pushes your current working directory to the target node of your choosing.

-Pushing files from android to macOS.
+In this example: pushing files from android to macOS.

 ![](demo_termux.gif) &nbsp;&nbsp; ![](demo_macos.gif)

 ## Help

-AirPlonk pushes your current working directory to the target node of your choosing.

 To see the manual, run
 ```